|

 Similarly, pricing conditions cannot be overlooked either.
 In a contract, there can be fixed prices, indexing, price adjustment based on inflation, and others.
 Pricing conditions should always be clearly indicated to avoid future disputes.

-In a contract, there may be force majeure terms that protect the buyer and supplier from non-performance because of extreme events or situations.
-Examples of such events are natural calamities, actions of the government or its agencies, regulations issued by any governmental authority, war and military actions, etc.
+There may also be force majeure clauses in the contract which will safeguard the buyer and supplier from being non-performers due to the extraordinary events or situations.
+Some examples of these include natural calamities, action of government or its departments, any governmental regulation, wars, military actions, etc.

 Take-or-pay agreements have gained widespread adoption because of their advantages in various sectors.

-In addition, in some cases, buyers can use their contractual agreements to secure discounts and other financial benefits.
+Apart from this, in some cases, the buyers can leverage their contracts to get discounts and other financial advantages.

 Although there are several important benefits associated with these types of agreements, it is important for companies to consider the disadvantages.
 Here are some of the issues that may arise during implementation.